Comscore: Why it Matters to Mediavine

 It’s fun to compare ourselves to Google and other publishing giants, but the real reason we want to understand these rankings is for advertisers.

-Simply put, advertisers use Comscore to help plan campaigns efficiently.
+Simply put, some advertisers use Comscore to help plan campaigns efficiently.

 Comscore tracks and ranks over 100 different website categories; Mediavine sites predominantly fit into five of these categories, all within lifestyle niches.